-This sweet lady and my incredible wife is the inspiration that brought Suzie’s Friends to life.
+This precious girl and my incredible wife is the inspiration that brought Suzie’s Friends to life.

 Shelley (Lavigne) Allison was born and grew up in South Windsor, Connecticut.
 At an early age she joined the Army and became a Vietnam era Nurse.
 Every time I look at the Viet Nam Memorial I think about how many young men’s last memories before they went to Heaven were of a beautiful little girl with an incredible smile and a gentle voice that helped to calm their fears.

 Then there is me, John Allison.
 I too was in Vietnam but my time was nothing compared to that of Shelley’s.
 I was born in Staten Island, NY were at the age of 2 I became an orphan.
 I was adopted by my aunt and uncle from DuPont, Georgia at the age of 4.
 I graduated high school in 1963 where I became a Senior Class Superlative with the honorary title of ‘person LEAST LIKELY to succeed.’
 I pretty much stayed on that course until I met Shelley in 1992.
 I still don’t understand what she saw in me – but that is Shelley – always willing to take on the impossible.
 I know she was trying to help me get my life together.
 I am pretty sure it worked.
 Whatever good there is in me is because of her.